arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ![Neural Network Configuration](assets/nn_setup.png)

-After the model is trained with a lot of samples of a door being opened, being forced and nothing happening, we get
+After the model is trained with a lot of samples of a door being opened, being forced and nothing happening, we got considerable good results that we can evidentiate on the "Confusion matrix" with a 97.4% of accuracy being achieved with a validation set of new data.

 ## Intruder Detector System Setup